RichardLitt/low-resource-languages/README.md

 _grn :: Guarani_

-* [ParaMorfo](http://www.cs.indiana.edu/~gasser/research/software.html) - morphological analysis and generation of Spanish and Guarani verbs, nouns, and adjectives
+* [ParaMorfo](https://github.com/LowResourceLanguages/hltdi-morphology) - morphological analysis and generation of Spanish and Guarani verbs, nouns, and adjectives.
+Used to be [here](http://www.cs.indiana.edu/~gasser/research/software.html).

 ###Hindi